boazsegev/iodine/README.md

 * Connections will be automatically re-established if timeouts or errors occur.

-### Hot Restart
+### Hot Restart / Hot Updates

-Iodine will "hot-restart" the application by shutting down and re-spawning the worker processes.
+Iodine will "hot-restart" the application by shutting down and re-spawning the worker processes, reloading all the gems (except `iodine` itself) and the application code along the way.

 This will clear away any memory fragmentation concerns and other issues that might plague a long running worker process or ruby application.

-This also allows for hot code swapping for all gems and application code except the `iodine` and `rack` gems which require the root (master) proccess to restart as well.
+#### How to Hot Restart

-To hot-restart iodine, send the `SIGUSR1` signal to the root process or `SIGINT` to a worker process.
+To hot-restart iodine, send the `SIGUSR1` signal to the root process or to restart a single process (may result in multiple versions of the code running) signal `SIGINT` to a worker process.

 The following code will hot-restart iodine every 4 hours when iodine is running in cluster mode: